-In order to avoid GHG emissions as much as possible, we have changed over to $CO_2$ -free electricity from hydropower, and are taking measures to reduce energy consumption on an ongoing basis (e.g. by converting our printing processes).
+In order to avoid GHG emissions as much as possible, we have changed over to CO_2 -free electricity from hydropower, and are taking measures to reduce energy consumption on an ongoing basis (e.g. by converting our printing processes).

-Moreover, total carbon emissions from diesel and petrol consumption were compensated in the 2020/21 business year.
+Moreover, total carbon emissions from diesel and petrol consumption were compensated at the Austrian locations since the 2020/21 business year.
 When this compensation is taken into account, our carbon footprint will be reduced as follows:

-CO2 in kg per year 8 856 039,12 Difference to the figure without compensation -473 614,69
+CO2 in kg per year 7 453 766.37 Difference to the figure without compensation -566 428.32